Zeta functions of dynamically tame Liouville domains: Filtered equivariant symplectic homology of general Liouville domains

 \subsection{The inverse limit construction}

-\begin{definition} If $(X,\lambda)$ is a Liouville domain, let $\op{Emb}(X,\lambda)$ denote the set\footnote{To avoid set theoretic difficulties, we can assume that all manifolds under consideration are submanifolds of $\R^N$ for some $N$.} of exact symplectic embeddings
+\begin{definition} If $(X,\lambda)$ is a Liouville domain, let $\op{Emb}(X,\lambda)$ denote the set\footnote{To avoid set-theoretic difficulties, we can assume that all manifolds under consideration are submanifolds of $\R^N$ for some $N$.} of exact symplectic embeddings

 where $(W,\mu)$ is a nondegenerate Liouville domain. \end{definition}